24900682/ENCODER8TO3DATAFLOW/README.md

 **PROGRAM**

-/* Program for Encoder 8 To 3 in Dataflow Modelling and verify its truth table in quartus using Verilog programming.
+ Program for Encoder 8 To 3 in Dataflow Modelling and verify its truth table in quartus using Verilog programming.

-Developed by:Priyadharshini G RegisterNumber:212224230209
-*/
 ```
 module EX5(a,b,c,y0,y1,y2,y3,y4,y5,y6,y7);
 input y0,y1,y2,y3,y4,y5,y6,y7;